chrieke/mkdocs-exclude-search/README.md

 ## Config

-List the files to be excluded from the search as they appear in the `mkdocs.yml` nav section.
-You can also exclude just specific heading subsections.
+List the markdown files to be excluded under `exclude` using the format `filename.md`.
+Exclude specific heading subsections using the format `filename.md#some-heading`.

+To only include a specific heading subsection of an excluded file, list the subsection under `ignore`.

 ```yaml
 plugins: